 We initiated a Phase 3 global, randomized, placebo-controlled, blind-start clinical study in December 2014.
-The Phase 3 study is assessing the efficacy and safety of rhGUS in 12 patients between five and 35 years of age.
-Patients are randomized to one of four groups.
-One cohort begins rhGUS therapy immediately, while the other three start on placebo and cross over to rhGUS at different predefined time points in a blinded manner.
-This study design generates treatment data from all 12 patients.
-Based on data from the Phase 1/2 study, patients will be dosed with 4 mg/kg of rhGUS every other week for up to a total of 48 weeks, and all groups will receive a minimum of 24 weeks of treatment with rhGUS.
-The Phase 3 study fully enrolled in June 2015, and data are expected in mid-2016.
+The Phase 3 study was designed to assess the efficacy and safety of rhGUS in 12 patients between five and 35 years of age.
+Patients were randomized to one of four groups.
+One cohort began rhGUS therapy immediately, while the other three started on placebo and crossed over to rhGUS at different predefined time points in a blinded manner.
+This study design generated treatment data from all 12 patients.
+Based on data from the Phase 1/2 study, patients were dosed with 4 mg/kg of rhGUS every other week for up to a total of 48 weeks, and all groups received a minimum of 24 weeks of treatment with rhGUS.

-The primary objective of the study is to determine the efficacy of rhGUS as determined by the percent reduction in urinary GAG excretion after 24 weeks of treatment.
-The Phase 3 study is also evaluating as secondary endpoints the safety and tolerability of rhGUS, pulmonary function, walking, stair climb, shoulder flexion, fine and gross motor function, hepatosplenomegaly, cardiac size and function, visual acuity, patient and caregiver assessment of most significant clinical problems, global impressions of change, a multi-domain responder index, and other endpoints.
+The primary objective of the study was to determine the efficacy of rhGUS as determined by the percent reduction in urinary GAG excretion after 24 weeks of treatment.
+The Phase 3 study also evaluates as secondary endpoints the safety and tolerability of rhGUS, pulmonary function, walking, stair climb, shoulder flexion, fine and gross motor function, hepatosplenomegaly, cardiac size and function, visual acuity, patient and caregiver assessment of most significant clinical problems, global impressions of change, a multi-domain responder index, and other endpoints.